 Our Daytona Beach Removal Defense Attorneys Can Help You Fight Deportation

 The possibility of being forced to leave the life you’ve created in the United States brings about feelings of panic, desperation and hopelessness.
 But hope isn’t entirely lost.
 There are legal remedies that could allow you to remain in the place you’ve made your home.
-At David F. Vedder, P.A., our attorneys create potent immigration defenses for members of our community in Daytona Beach.
+At Vedder & Jattan, P.A., our experienced Daytona Beach removal defense lawyers can create potent immigration defenses for members of our community who have been arrested or detained by immigration and customs enforcement (ICE) in Daytona Beach.

-What Do I Do If I Received A Notice To Appear?
+What Do I Do If I Receive A Notice To Appear?

 Why Am I Being Threatened With Deportation?

-Multiple things could lead to a person being threatened with removal from the country.
-Common reasons for deportation include:
+There are multiple reasons that could lead to a person being threatened with removal from the country.
+Three common reasons for deportation may include:

 - Entering the country unlawfully